KwongKw/AndroidLinux_viaTermux/README.md

 In default, we are root, it is better to add a sudo user
 ```
-// Change passwod of the root
+# Change passwod of the root
 passwd

-//add a user to the distro
+# add a user to the distro
 useradd -m -g users -G wheel,audio,video,storage {User_Name}
 passwd kwongkw

-//install the sudo package
+# install the sudo package
 pacman -S sudo

-//add the user to the distro
+# add the user to the distro
 vi /etc/sudoers

-/*
-Add sudo user by modifier the sudoers file
+: 'Add sudo user by modifier the sudoers file
 template:
 ...
 root ALL=(ALL:ALL) ALL
 {User_Name} ALL=(ALL:ALL) ALL
-*/
+'

-//login to the user
+Login to the user
 ```
-su kwongkw
+su {User_Name}
 ```

 ### Install the desktop environment